MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ## Step 2 - Getting or transferring toll or toll-free service phone numbers

 Before you can create and set up your call queues, you will need to get or transfer your existing toll or toll-free service numbers.
 After you get the toll or toll-free service phone numbers, they will show up in **Microsoft Teams admin center** > **Voice** > **Phone numbers**, and the **Number type** listed will be listed as **Service - Toll-Free**.
-To get your service numbers, see [Getting service phone numbers for Skype for Business and Microsoft Teams](getting-service-phone-numbers.md) or if you want to transfer and existing service number, see [Transfer phone numbers to Office 365](/microsoftteams/transfer-phone-numbers-to-office-365).
+To get your service numbers, see [Getting service phone numbers](/skypeforbusiness/what-is-phone-system-in-office-365/getting-service-phone-numbers.md) or if you want to transfer and existing service number, see [Transfer phone numbers to Office 365](transfer-phone-numbers-to-office-365).

 > [!NOTE]
 > If you are outside the United States, you can't use the Microsoft Teams admin center to get service numbers.
-Go to [Manage phone numbers for your organization](/microsoftteams/manage-phone-numbers-for-your-organization) instead to see how to do it from the outside of the United States.
+Go to [Manage phone numbers for your organization](manage-phone-numbers-for-your-organization) instead to see how to do it from the outside of the United States.

 If you are also setting up auto attendants, you may only need to assign a phone number to the main auto attendant, and then have it direct callers to your call queue.
 If that's the case, the call queue will need to be created before you can create an option in the auto attendant that selects the call queue.